 In both IPv4 and IPv6, the most connected ASes experienced limited effects due to the change from outdegree to transit degree.
 In most bins, more than 75% of ASes increased their degree.
 IPv6's top bin (top 25 ASes by outdegree) was the exception, with over half decreasing their degree, due to the many IX ASes represented in this bin.
 In both IPv4 and IPv6, Hurricane Electric (AS 6939) saw its transit degree increase by over 30% when links were inferred across IX address space.
 Most other highly connected ASes in IP4 saw little change due to the IX node removal, but the IPv6 AS graph's top 10 saw significant change due to the larger role of IXes in the less mature IPv6 topology.

-In order to improve our AS Core visualization over previous years, this year we made two major refinements to our graphing methodology, including how we rank individual ASes.
-First, we now rank ASes based on their transit degree rather then their outdegree.
-Second, we now infer links across Internet eXchange (IX) point address space, rather than considering the IX itself a node to which various ISPs attach.
+We rank ASes based on their transit degree rather then their outdegree.
+We infer links across Internet eXchange (IX) point address space, rather than considering the IX itself a node to which various ISPs attach.
 For more information about the topology mapping project, see: http://www.caida.org/projects/macroscopic/

 For details on a more sophisticated methodology for ranking AS interconnectivity, based on inferring AS relationships from BGP data, see CAIDA's Introduction to Relationship-based AS Ranking at http://www.caida.org/data/as-relationships/.